Why Opening Your Heart is The Doorway to Mindfulness

 Learn this natural & comprehensive mindfulness method to help you clear your mind, be fully aware and be more happily engaged with the present moment.

-Click here to register and get more information.
+Click here to see workshop schedules and get more information.